Toronto Maple Leafs: The Ballard years (1971–1990)

 The Maple Leafs' management continued in disarray throughout most of the decade, with an inexperienced McNamara named as Imlach's replacement in September 1981.
 He was followed by Gord Stellick on April 28, 1988, who was replaced by Floyd Smith on August 15, 1989.
 Coaching was similarly shuffled often after Nielson's departure.
 Imlach's first choice for coach was his former player Smith, although he did not finish the 1979–80 season after being hospitalized by a car accident on March 14, 1980.
 Joe Crozier was named the new head coach until January 10, 1981, when he was succeeded by Mike Nykoluk.
 Nykoluk was head coach until April 2, 1984.
 Dan Maloney returned as head coach from 1984 to 1986, with John Brophy named head coach from 1986 to 1988.
 Both coaches had little success during their tenure.
 Doug Carpenter was named the new head coach to begin the 1989–90 season when the Leafs posted their first season above .500 in the decade.

 The team did not have much success during the decade, missing the playoffs entirely in 1982, 1984 and 1985.
 On at least two occasions, they made the playoffs with the worst winning percentages on record for a playoff team.
 However, in those days, the top four teams in each division made the playoffs, regardless of record.
 Since the Norris only had five teams in total, this meant only the last-place team in the division missed the postseason.
 In 1985–86, for instance, they finished with a .356 winning percentage, the fourth worst in the league.
-However, due to playing in a Norris Division where no team cracked the 90-point mark, the Leafs still made the playoffs.
+However, due to playing in a Norris Division where no team cracked the 90-point mark, the Leafs still made the playoffs because Detroit had the worst record in the league.
 In 1987–88, they entered the final day of the season with the worst record in the league, but were only one point behind the Minnesota North Stars and thus were still in playoff contention.
-Detroit was the only team in the division with a winning record.
+The Red Wings was the only team in the division with a winning record.
 However, the Leafs upset the Red Wings in their final game while the North Stars lost to the Flames hours later to hand the Leafs the final spot from the Norris.

-The low finishes allowed the team to draft Wendel Clark first overall at the 1985 NHL Entry Draft.
+The low finishes allowed the team to draft Wendel Clark first overall at the 1985 NHL entry draft.
 Clark managed to lead the Leafs to the playoffs from 1986 to 1988, as well as the 1990 playoffs.
 Ballard died on April 11, 1990.